-In October 1938 he had to leave Prague and went to London where he continued the business.
-In 1939 he obtained a visa for the USA.
-In 1944, Wieland Herzfelde founded the Aurora Verlag, the virtual successor of the Malik-Verlag in New York.
+In October 1938, Herzfelde fled to London where he continued his business.
+In 1939, he obtained a visa for the United States, where he founded the Aurora Verlag – the virtual successor of the Malik Verlag – in New York in 1944.

-Before 1933 Wieland Herzfelde had managed the Malik Verlag in Berlin which was founded by his brother John Heartfield and George Grosz in 1917.
-After the Machtergreifung his stocks – which contained 40000 works – were confiscated and destroyed.
+Before 1933, Herzfelde had managed the Malik Verlag in Berlin, founded with his brother John Heartfield and George Grosz in 1917.
+The publishing house was one of the most important institutions of the avant-garde and political left.
+After the Machtergreifung, his stocks – which contained 40,000 works – were confiscated and destroyed.

 See also: Aurora Verlag